mainmatter/playbook/src/development-process/README.md

   and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing for work to happen simultaneously
+- Include a sequence of steps to be taken to complete the issue; in order to prepare this sequence, the iteration lead might need to partner with one or several team members more familiar with a particular part of the codebase or feature

+That last criteria for a good issue is of particular importance.
+One of the main goals of preparing issues thoroughly is to capture the effort that an issue describes as realistically as possible.
+The best way to understand what that effort is, is to think through the steps needed to complete the issue, actually asking yourself _"if I was to work on this, what would the first step be and the one after that, etc."_.
+Thinking through and writing down that sequence of steps is the only way in our experience to reliably figure out the majority of hidden complexities and risks that an issue includes.
+Every step that is identified will lead to follow-up work, uncover yet unanswered questions and thus help reveal the full scope of the work.

+While it is hard to give precise guidance in terms of how granular or detailed the individual steps should be, a good guideline is to think of every step as mapping to one commit later on.
+Like a commit should only do one _"thing"_, a step in an issue should resemble a consistent unit of work that has a clear scope.
+Instead of doing all the work required for completing an issue at once, it's easier to think about it – and later do it – in small chunks at a time, reducing the complexity per chunk.

+A detailed sequence of steps might end up looking somewhat like this [example](https://github.com/simplabs/playbook/issues/70) from our project to rebuild our own website:

+> - add a new `loading` state for the `<Button>` component that prevents clicks
+>   on the button while active and changes the button's visual appearance (see
+>   designs below)
+> - add a new `<ContactForm`> component that implements the form with inputs for
+>   name (`input[type="text"]`), email (`input[type="email"]`), and message
+>   (`textarea`), as well as a submit button
+>   - while the form is submitting, enable the `<Button>` component's `loading`
+>     state and disable all fields
+>   - once the form has submitted successfully, show the success message instead
+>     of the input elements (see designs below)
+>     - when clicking the button for sending another message in the success
+>       message, switch the component back to its original state to show the
+>       input elements instead of the success message (reset all previously
+>       captured values so the fields are cleared)
+>   - if the form fails to submit, show the error state (see designs below)
+>   - disable submission of the form when the user's browser is offline (and
+>     re-enable when it comes back online):
+>     - in the component's constructor, register event handlers for the
+>       `window`'s `"online"` and `"offline"` events (see doc link below) and
+>       enable/disable submission of the form accordingly (leaving the input
+>       elements active)
+>     - remove the event handlers when the component is destroyed to avoid
+>       memory leaks (using the `willDestroy` method (see link to API docs
+>       below))
+> - add the component to the `/contact` page

+Like an issue should not resemble more than a few days of work, a step in an issue should usually not resemble more than a few hours of work.
+Thinking about the sequence of steps in the issue as the sequence of commits one will end up with when actually working on the issue later on also helps separating [commits](#commits) and keeping clean histories in [pull request](#feature-branches-and-pull-requests) since the sequence of steps in the issue already provides the outline.

 #### Spikes